ecuber/scrambler/README.md

 ## Helpful commands
 Scrambler has multiple useful tools for managing the use of the bot on your server.
 You can a choose a convenient prefix with `s!prefix`, and restrict the use of the bot in certain channels with `s!ignore`.
 Also, check out server competition tools with `s!compsettings`.
 For any of these commands, add the argument "help" afterwards with a space to get more information on usage of the command.

+## Command Documentation
+[Check out the docs here!](https://scrambler.gitbook.io/docs/) The docs will be updated manually within 24 hours after a functionality update.

 ## Want to contribute to the project or report a bug?
   - You can join the scrambler support server [here](https://discord.gg/GeQvStw) and report bugs or make suggestions in the     `#suggestions` channel.
   - You can also suggest a command via the issue tracker, and a template for pull requests has been provided at `src\template.js`.